jeffreyl1234/BruinCoin/README.md

 ## 🤝 Contributing

 ### For Frontend Development
-1. Navigate to frontend repository: `cd bruinCoin-frontend`
+1. Switch to frontend dev branch: `git checkout frontend-dev`
-2. Create a feature branch from `dev`: `git checkout -b feature/your-feature-name`
+2. Create a feature branch: `git checkout -b frontend-feature/your-feature-name`
-3. Make your changes
+3. Make your changes in the `frontend/` directory
 4. Test thoroughly
-5. Create a pull request to `dev`
+5. Create a pull request to `frontend-dev`
-6. After review and testing, merge to `main` for production
+6. After review and testing, merge to `frontend-main` for production

 ### For Backend Development
-1. Navigate to backend repository: `cd bruinCoin-backend`
+1. Switch to backend dev branch: `git checkout backend-dev`
-2. Create a feature branch from `dev`: `git checkout -b feature/your-feature-name`
+2. Create a feature branch: `git checkout -b backend-feature/your-feature-name`
-3. Make your changes
+3. Make your changes in the `backend/` directory
 4. Test thoroughly
-5. Create a pull request to `dev`
+5. Create a pull request to `backend-dev`
-6. After review and testing, merge to `main` for production
+6. After review and testing, merge to `backend-main` for production

 ## 📄 License